Transcript: NPR's Interview With China's Ambassador To The U.S.

 But in this case we're talking ...

-That such a regime change ...
+Such a regime change ...

 What we're talking about [is] democracy here.
 We're not actually talking about some kind of airstrike.